DuvanSGF/DuvanSGF/README.md

-* 🔭 I’m currently working at Softtek as a DBA and in my free time I love to learn about data science and building projects on my own
+* 🔭 I’m currently working at Softtek as a Software engineer and in my free time I love to learn about data science and building projects on my own
 * ⚡ I love to read, playing basketball, self-developing
 * 📫 How to reach me software.bugs.io@gmail.com
 <br></br>